 Pick Up After Themselves:

 Nothing drives me more bonkers than finding stuff everywhere that it doesn’t belong!
 Chase is the worst!
-I think Chase thinks that by the front door is an extension of his bedroom and the playroom is just one giant laundry basket for his dirty socks!
+I think Chase thinks that the area by the front door is an extension of his bedroom and the playroom is just one giant laundry basket for his dirty socks!

 No matter how old your kids are they can pick up after themselves.
 If they use it, they need to put it away!